Kauto/animationvideo/README.md

 ### Image

 Renders an image to the canvas.
 Can be a real image or the reference to an image loaded with the _images_ routine of the scene.
+You can tint an image (give it a color), but this will create a new canvas in the background and can be slow.

 ```js
 import Engine from "animationvideo/Engine.mjs";